Terms of Service

 17.2 Internal Disputes and Complaints.
 The Client is a private limited company and we become aware of a dispute between parties who are shareholders or directors of the company, it should be noted that our client is the company itself.
 We would not provide information or services to one party without the express knowledge and permission of all parties.
 Unless otherwise agreed by all parties, we will continue to supply information to the registered office/normal place of business for the attention of the directors.

-We are regulated by the Association of taxation Technicians (ATT) and are required to follow their professional rules and practice guidelines.
-The following link http://www.tax-board.org.uk/guidance-public gives information, its complaints and procedures.
+We are regulated by the Association of Taxation Technicians (ATT) and are required to follow its professional rules and practice guidelines.
+The following link http://www.att.org.uk/professional-standards provides information on ATT’s professional standards, including complaints procedures.

 17.3 Notices.
 Any notice or other communication given to a party under or in connection with the Contract shall be in writing, addressed to that party at its registered office (if it is a company) or its principal place of business (in any other case) or such other address as that party may have specified to the other party in writing in accordance with this clause, and shall be delivered personally, sent by pre-paid first class post or other next working day delivery service, commercial courier, fax or e-mail.
 We will communicate with you and with third parties via email or by other electronic means, unless another method is more appropriate.
 You will be responsible for virus checking emails and any attachments.